 What information do we collect?

-When you subscribe to the Baily’s Hunting Directory Web site, or when another individual or organisation purchase a subscription on your behalf, we collect your personal information, including your first name, surname, email address, telephone number and postal address.
+When you subscribe to the Baily’s Hunting Directory Web site, or when another individual or organisation purchases a subscription on your behalf, we collect your personal information, including your first name, surname, email address, telephone number, and postal address.
 We hold and use this information to fulfil our obligations to you and to improve the service we provide and for no other purposes.

-In accordance with the PCI regulations (as amended) We DO NOT store any credit card information.
+In accordance with the PCI regulations (as amended) We DO NOT store any credit card information whatsoever.

-We may contact you by email, post or telephone in relation to your subscription or registration.
-You may opt out of receiving any information from us at any time by sending an email to firstname.lastname@example.org.
+We may occasionally contact you by email, post or telephone in relation to providing assistance with your subscription or registration.
+You may opt out of receiving any information from us at any time by sending an email to email@example.com.

 We keep your personal information for as long as necessary to fulfil our obligations to you and protect our legal interests.
 You have the right to ask for that information to be removed at any time.

-The details of Bailys Hunt Data is only availble to verified legimate subscribers.
+The details of Bailys Hunt Data is only available to verified legitimate subscribers.

 - enabling research and investigation of all kinds, from academic historical research, genealogical research or political comment